Employee exit - How to terminate a worker's employment status in OnPay

 Making a worker inactive

 Under "Employment Status", click Inactive.
 This will remove this worker from your payroll.
+You can still search for them in the Workers tab by setting the filter to "Inactive".

 Terminating employment

-Under "Employment Status", click Terminate
+Under "Employment Status", click Terminate.
+You can undo this action.

 Need to stop the termination process?